chrisruffalo/simple-ssl/README.md

 ### Keys <a name="keys"></a>

-The entry point for Keys is ```com.github.chrisruffalo.simplessl.Keys```.
+The entry point for Keys is ```com.github.chrisruffalo.simplessl.commands.Keys```.
 This is used to read Keys, generate Keys, and otherwise manipulate keys as you would in OpenSSL.
 The analogous commands in OpenSSL would be those that generate, modify, and inspect key files.

 ### Certificates <a name="certificates"></a>

-The entry point for Certificates is ```com.github.chrisruffalo.simplessl.Certificates```.
+The entry point for Certificates is ```com.github.chrisruffalo.simplessl.commands.Certificates```.

 <br/>